Connecting People with Art

 In the first 5 months, the Chihuly Collection welcomed more than 250,000 visitors.
 This new interest in glass art prompted the opening of the Morean Glass Studio.
 Through daily glass demonstrations, local glass artists show visitors how glass art is made, thereby enhancing the visitor experience.

 In 2016 it moved from its location on Beach Drive to its current location on Central Avenue.
 The new 11,000 square feet facility made for a better visitor experience and connected the guests to the Morean Arts Center and Morean Glass Studio, directly correlating to the visitor, how the proceeds from the Chihuly Collection supported the local arts community.

 Morean Center for Clay

-In 2009, the Morean Arts Center moved its ceramics program into an iconic building in St. Petersburg Warehouse Arts District.
-It is in an old train depot that was built in 1926 and is the only substantially unaltered example of railroad architecture left in St. Petersburg.
-It houses about 60 artists at any given time and includes a retail space, galleries, private artist studios and a nationally-renowned artist-in-residence program.
-Today the Morean Center for Clay is the largest pottery in the southeast and the 3rd in the country.
+In 2009, the Morean Arts Center moved its ceramics program into an iconic building in St. Petersburg’s Warehouse Arts District.
+It is located in a restored freight depot that was built in 1926 and is the only substantially unaltered example of railroad architecture left in St. Petersburg.
+It houses 60 artists at any given time and includes a retail space, galleries, private artist studios, and a nationally-renowned artist-in-residence program.
+Today, the Morean Center for Clay is the largest pottery in the southeast and the 3rd largest in the country.

-Early on and throughout its history the Morean has honed in to its mission to provide accessible art experiences.
-Years ago, the organization has determined that access to art and art experiences is a fundamental right to all people regardless of identity, age and opportunity and has strived to provide a safe and dynamic arts learning environment, to promote equal access and to ensure a welcoming and friendly atmosphere that inspires ALL visitors.
+Throughout its history the Morean has honed into its mission to provide accessible art experiences.
+Years ago, the organization determined that access to art and art experiences is a fundamental right to all people regardless of identity, age, and opportunity and has strived to provide a safe and dynamic arts learning environment, to promote equal access and to ensure a welcoming and friendly atmosphere that inspires ALL visitors.

-TODAY, the Morean, through its four venues, continues to be a driving force within the St. Petersburg art scene.
-It provides a place for creativity, innovation and exploration.
+TODAY, the Morean, through its four venues, continues to be a driving force within the St. Petersburg arts community.
+It provides a place for creativity, innovation, and exploration.